Disney Cruise Rotational Dining

 The newest ships of the Disney Fantasy and Dream have the same 3 main dining restaurant locations.

-The Disney innovative magic allows the restaurant to be transformed from day to night as your meal is served.
+Disney’s innovative magic allows the restaurant to be transformed from day to night as your meal is served.
 Enchanted Garden also has a buffet breakfast and lunch on select days.

 The menu is Pacific Rim and American inspired.
 Take some time to look at the restaurant walls where you will find lots of Disney animation objects which change for each show.